TeachBooks/teachbooks-sphinx-tippy/README.md

 Rich tool tips in your TeachBook!

-See the documentation for details (work in progress)

 ## Introduction

 Sphinx-tippy allows you to create rich hover over tips as demonstrated here: https://sphinx-tippy.readthedocs.io/en/latest/.
 This TeachBooks Tippy extension makes it plug-and-play within a JupyterBook.